The West~Bound Limited

 Esther Miller, the daughter of the railway President, and her mother are riding horses alongside the railroad tracks.
 When Ester tries to cross the tracks, her horse gets its hoof caught on the track.
 While attempting to help the horse, Ester also becomes entangled.

 Railroad engineer Bill Buckley is steaming down the mainline towards the helpless Esther and her horse.
 Bill Buckley's son, Johnny, rescues her at the last minute.
 Esther develops an instant affection for her newfound hero.
 A grateful Esther gives Johnny her horse, and a content father provides the Buckley family with a new home.

 Soon, the President's general counselor, J. Lawrence Wilton, reveals he has feelings for Esther and is plotting to win Esther's hand in marriage.
 Wilton arranges a chain of machinations involving Esther, Bill Buckley, Mrs. Buckley, and Johnny.
-Johnny thwarts Wilton’s schemes and saves his father, along with hundreds of train passengers from disaster.
+Johnny thwarts Wilton's schemes and saves his father and hundreds of train passengers from disaster.
 Johnny rescues Esther from the villainous Wilton and falls in love.
 Wilton's intrigues finally reap their just rewards, and everybody lives happily ever after.

 The film was released on April 15, 1923.